startoday/php-Hack_learning_notes/sql.md

   ```

 8. on delete cascase: what if the depended changed, follow it -> clean up broken references; you can also choose other stuff like set null, restrict ...etc.

+9. Many to many relation: break into one to many tables with a connection(junction) table with two or more foreign keys

+    Primay key (account_id, course_id) // combination is unique